RyanAC23/rac_dotfiles/README.md

 ==========
 (2020-11-28)

-- [ ] .csv files must end with newline or the installer will miss the last package.
+- [x] .csv files must end with newline or the installer will miss the last package.
 - [ ] emacs install download fonts requires confirmation; have this autoconfirm

 ## To Do <a name = "todo"></a>
+- [ ] Make quotes.el an elisp function called at startup rather than a dashboard only function.
 - [ ] Add .gitignore global
-- [ ] Try mocp music player
+- [x] Try mocp music player
 - [x] Add wallpaper copy/set from Dropbox public link
   ```
   sudo cp [dropbox]/login.png /usr/share/backgrounds/ubuntu-mate-common/